Fall 2015 Courses

-Philosophy 2 Introduction to Ethics - Professor Tannenbaum
+Philosophy 2 Introduction to Ethics - Professor Julie Tannenbaum

 The course surveys major questions in and about ethics.
-How do we reason about specific moral problems, such as the distribution of scarce resources like food and medicine?
+How much aid do we owe to those in need of shelter, food, and medical treatment?
 What is the value of life when it comes to abortion and war?
 We will also take a step back and ask whether our ethical beliefs are objective or instead relative to a person or culture.
 If there are not universal moral rules, what implications might this have for tolerating differing cultural practices?
 This class has no prerequisites.

-Philosophy 31 Ethical Theory: Ancient to Early Modern – Professor Julie Tanennbaum
+Philosophy 31 Ethical Theory: ancient to early modern – Professor Julie Tannenbaum

 This course examines some of the most influential ethical theories in western philosophy, touching on the works of philosophers such as Aristotle, Hume and Kant.
 What if anything can they tell us about how we ought to live today?
 Is acting virtuously necessary for living a good life?
 Are a person’s motives relevant to how we morally assess an action?
 What is the relationship among emotion, desire, and reason?
 This class has no prerequisites.